Beelzebub2/mod-side-checker/README.md

    - Optional: Optional on both sides

 ### Output Files

+All files are saved to the `output` folder:

 - `Lista_Mods_Com_Ambiente.csv`: All mods with their environment info
 - `Lista_Mods_Client.csv`: Client-only mods